 St. Luke’s Neighbor-to-Neighbor Food Pantry

 Twice a month, St. Luke’s offers a neighborhood food pantry.
 Collaborating with the Northeast Iowa Food Bank, we strive to provide fresh, high-quality foods, including eggs, milk, meat, and produce, to anyone in need of assistance.
 In addition to food, personal hygiene items, children’s books, and face masks are available.
-The pantry is open the 2nd & 4th Wednesday from 4:30 to 6 p.m.
+The pantry is open on the 2nd & 4th Sunday from 3:00 PM to 4:00 PM.

 Cedar AIDS Support System (C.A.S.S.)